 _As individuals, we will play a vital role in lifting our organizations to new heights.
 Moving horizontally and supporting other areas of the business will be valuable beyond measure. _

-When the time comes we need to be equipped for this new set of challenges.
+When the time comes, we need to be equipped for this new set of challenges.
 There’s no better time than now to learn something new, master a skill or retrain our focus.
-Devoting some of our time in lockdown will help to bolster our careers.
+Devoting some of our time in lockdown will help bolster our careers.

 Not only does it arm us with new skills, but it also helps our mental wellbeing.
 Focusing our efforts on positive self-improvement is not a distraction, it’s empowerment.